 There’s a Peruvian restaurant in my neighborhood that I love, not for any particular dish or even a selection of dishes, but for the spicy-tangy cilantro dipping sauce they bring with whatever you order.

 And in a Mexican restaurant, you can be sure I’m going to gravitate to anything that comes covered in any kind of mole or red chile sauce.
-I’ve shared my favorite Easy Enchilada Sauce recipe on the blog before, pairing it with tamales for the winter holidays.
+I’ve shared my homemade enchilada sauce recipe on the blog before, pairing it with tamales for the winter holidays.
 This delicious sauce, though, shows up on my table much more frequently on my homemade chicken enchiladas.

 Why Chicken Enchiladas?

 As usual, it is really the red chile sauce that gets me excited about enchiladas, but I do love how versatile the recipe is.
 I’m sharing my recipe for black bean and chicken enchiladas here because it is my family’s favorite incarnation.
 And also, to be honest, because I love that I can cook a whole chicken in my air fryer.
 It makes the most tender, succulent shredded chicken filling for my enchiladas.